Werner Kaegi

 Biography (English)

-Werner Kaegi (June 17, 1926) is a Swiss composer of contemporary music.
+Werner Kaegi (June 17, 1926 - March 16, 2024) was a Swiss composer of contemporary music.
 In the sixties he was a pioneer of electronic music in his homeland.
-In 1971 he left Switzerland and became a senior staff member at the well-known Instituut voor Sonologie in Utrecht, Holland.
+In 1971 he left Switzerland and became a senior staff member at the well-known Institute of Sonology in Utrecht, Holland.
 During this time he developed the sound synthesis system VOSIM and the MIDIM program for computer composition.

 Youth